3 Strategic Approaches for Business Owners to Lower Income Taxes

 Reviewing your employee census with a financial advisor experienced in these types of plans is often your first step.

-2. Harnessing Cash Values in Life Insurance: A Triple-Purpose Strategy
+2. Cash Values in Life Insurance: A Triple-Purpose Strategy

 Life insurance, traditionally viewed as a risk management tool, can also play a strategic role in tax planning for business owners.
 Cash value life insurance, such as whole life or universal life, provides a unique avenue for tax-efficient wealth accumulation: